 This article covers:

-Are some babies at higher risk?
+Are some babies at higher risk of HDN?

-What to watch out for
+Possible vitamin K deficiency symptoms to watch out for

 - Babies who had trouble breathing and did not get enough oxygen when they were born.